sebv004/LinkedIn-Company-Analysis-Tool/prompt_plan.md

   - Unit tests for core functionality
   - Integration tests with previous steps
   - End-to-end tests for demo scenarios
-- Run full test suite and verify zero warnings/errors
+- Tests run run without any error and warning

 ### 4. Demo Execution (MUST)
 - Demo must run without any warnings or errors